2023 March – August Faculty/Staff Notes

 Andrew Cole, director of Campus Ministry, was officially reappointed in spring 2023 to Serve Kentucky for a second three-year term by Governor Andrew Beshear’s Office of Boards and Commissions.
 This state service commission seeks to engage Kentuckians in volunteerism and service to positively impact local communities.
 To read the full release of appointments in the Lane Report, CLICK HERE.

-Terry Connor ’92, director of athletics, now also serves the University in a vice president role, which began in June 2023.
-In addition to serving on the President’s Cabinet, Connor oversees 30 highly competitive sports teams and the Saints band program.
+Terry Connor ’92, director of athletics, now also serves the University in a vice president role, beginning in June 2023.
+In addition to serving on the President’s Cabinet, Connor oversees more than 30 highly competitive sports teams and the Saints band program.
 To read the press release, CLICK HERE.
+Connor was also honored at the Northern Kentucky Sports Hall of Fame in August 2023 with the Dr. James Claypool Pioneer Award.
+To read the press release for that event, CLICK HERE.

 John Ernst, Ph.D., director of Benedictine Library and the Center for Teaching, Learning, & Scholarship, was presented with the Mary Schwab Employee Service Award at the University for 2023.
 This honor has been awarded to an outstanding employee since 1982, via a nomination process and honors (posthumously) long-time assistant to the registrar, Mary Schwab, who was always cheerful, helpful, patient, and welcoming.
 The recipient exhibits these same qualities as well as a dedication to serve others.